 The Russell Family Fetal Alcohol Disorders Association (rffada) is a not-for-profit health promotion charity dedicated to ensuring that individuals affected prenatally by alcohol have access to diagnostic services, support and multidisciplinary management planning in Australia and that carers and parents are supported with a “no blame no shame” ethos.

-The rffada has proposed a set of eight key goals for the future of FASD prevention and management in Australia:
+5 goals for the future of FASD prevention and management in Australia:

-Australia’s Global Ambassador for Women and Girls
+The Hon.
+Dr Sharman Stone, Australia’s Global Ambassador for Women and Girls

-Dr Vicki Russell PhD – Secretary
+Vicki Russell PhD – Treasurer

 The rffada vision is to have FASD-specific health, allied health and related services available for all those who require them and to support raising awareness of the consequences of alcohol consumption during pregnancy.